amethyst/amethyst/book/src/concepts/system.md

 Since systems are responsible for processing user input, they must somehow also be responsible for causing a switch in states.

-So how can we effect states from systems?
+So how can we affect states from systems?
 There are a couple of ways, but this section will detail the easiest one: using a [`Resource`][r].

 Before that, let's just quickly remind ourselves what a resource is: